ugo-emekauwa/hx-api-token-manager/README.md

   load_token_file(file_path,data="token")
   ```
   This is a function that loads data from a HyperFlex API token file.
-  - **The Available Function Arguments**
+  - **The Available Function Arguments:**
-    - **file_path**: The file name and storage location from which to load a HyperFlex API token file.
+    - **file_path** - The file name and storage location from which to load a HyperFlex API token file.
 The value must be a string.
-An example value is "c:\\folder\\file.xml".
+An example value is `"c:\\folder\\file.xml"`.
-    - **data**: The data from a HyperFlex API token file that is returned by the load_token_file() function.
-The default value of "token" is set, which returns the the access token, refresh token, and token type as a dictionary.
+    - **data** - The data from a HyperFlex API token file that is returned by the _load_token_file()_ function.
+The default value of `"token"` is set, which returns the access token, refresh token, and token type as a dictionary.
 The user provided value must be a string.
 See the following list for the options available for the data argument and the returned data:
-      - **"token"**: Returns a dictionary with the access token, refresh token, and token type.
+      - `"token"` - Returns a dictionary with the access token, refresh token, and token type.
-      - **"access_token"**: Returns a string value of only the access token.
+      - `"access_token"` - Returns a string value of only the access token.
-      - **"refresh_token"**: Returns a string value of only the refresh token.
+      - `"refresh_token"` - Returns a string value of only the refresh token.
-      - **"token_type"**: Returns a string value of only the token type.
+      - `"token_type"` - Returns a string value of only the token type.
-      - **"human_readable_time"**: Returns a string value of the HyperFlex API token file creation time in a human-readable format.
+      - `"human_readable_time"` - Returns a string value of the HyperFlex API token file creation time in a human-readable format.
-      - **"unix_timestamp_time"**: Returns a string value of the HyperFlex API token file creation time in unix timestamp format.
+      - `"unix_timestamp_time"` - Returns a string value of the HyperFlex API token file creation time in Unix timestamp format.
-      - **"source_module"**: Returns a string value of the source module used to create the HyperFlex API token file.
+      - `"source_module"` - Returns a string value of the source module used to create the HyperFlex API token file.

-  - **What the Function Returns**
+  - **What the Function Returns:**

     The return is based on the value of the data argument.
-If the default value of "token" is set, the access token, refresh token, and token type will be returned as a dictionary.
+If the default value of `"token"` is set, the access token, refresh token, and token type will be returned as a dictionary.
 See the following list to see the options available for the data argument and the returned value:
-      - **"token"**: Returns a dictionary with the access token, refresh token, and token type.
+      - `"token"` - Returns a dictionary with the access token, refresh token, and token type.
-      - **"access_token"**: Returns a string value of only the access token.
+      - `"access_token"` - Returns a string value of only the access token.
-      - **"refresh_token"**: Returns a string value of only the refresh token.
+      - `"refresh_token"` - Returns a string value of only the refresh token.
-      - **"token_type"**: Returns a string value of only the token type.
+      - `"token_type"` - Returns a string value of only the token type.
-      - **"human_readable_time"**: Returns a string value of the HyperFlex API token file creation time in a human-readable format.
+      - `"human_readable_time"` - Returns a string value of the HyperFlex API token file creation time in a human-readable format.
-      - **"unix_timestamp_time"**: Returns a string value of the HyperFlex API token file creation time in unix timestamp format.
+      - `"unix_timestamp_time"` - Returns a string value of the HyperFlex API token file creation time in Unix timestamp format.
-      - **"source_module"**: Returns a string value of the source module used to create the HyperFlex API token file.
+      - `"source_module"` - Returns a string value of the source module used to create the HyperFlex API token file.

 ## Related Tools: